Texarkanine/jekyll-auto-thumbnails/planning/PRODUCT_BRIEF.md

 ## Executive Summary

-`jekyll-img-optimizer` is a Jekyll plugin that automatically optimizes images for web delivery by generating appropriately-sized thumbnails.
+`jekyll-auto-thumbnails` is a Jekyll plugin that automatically optimizes images for web delivery by generating appropriately-sized thumbnails.
 It scans rendered HTML for images within `<article>` tags, generates optimized versions with intelligent caching, and seamlessly replaces URLs to serve smaller files to users.

 ## Problem Statement